lingtalfi/Light-Realist/doc/api/Ling/Light_Realist/ListGeneralActionHandler/LightRealistListGeneralActionHandlerInterface/prepare.md

-Decorates the given [generic action item](https://github.com/lingtalfi/Light_Realist/blob/master/doc/pages/generic-action-item.md) identified by the given action name.
+Decorates the given [generic action item](https://github.com/lingtalfi/Light_Realist/blob/master/doc/pages/generic-action-item.md) identified by the given action name (which will be used by a renderer to display that item in the gui).

 If the handler discards the item (typically because the user doesn't have the right to execute it), then this method returns false.